 Access to the Low Income Subsidy (LIS)

-Congress should eliminate the asset test for the low-income subsidy for Part D coverage and ensure coordination of benefits for those who are dually eligible for Medicare and Medicaid.
+Congress should eliminate the asset test for the LIS for Part D coverage and ensure coordination of benefits for those who are dually eligible for Medicare and Medicaid.

 Adequate pharmacy benefits